England | Scotland | Wales | Northern Ireland | Ireland

 When a patient registers at the Practice they are now required to show identification.

-Please provide two forms of identification.
+Please provide TWO forms of identification.
 One should be photographic, such as passport or driving licence.
-The other should confirm your name and address, such as bank statements or utility bill.
+The other should confirm your name and address, such as a bank statement or utility bill.

 A record will be kept that identification has been shown, but it will not be necessary for any copy to be retained at the Practice.

 The Practice will be able to grant access to patients who present with the correct identification, for appointments and medication within 14 days.

 If patients request access to their detailed coded information they will be notified that it may take the practice up to 21 days to review their application and grant access if appropriate.
 This is a guide only and in some circumstances may take longer.

 Book and cancel appointments online and save time

 This Practice will allow a patient to pre book up to two appointments in advance.

 If the process of booking appointments online is abused, this facility may be removed at the discretion of the Practice.

 If for any reason you cannot keep your appointment, please cancel it or let us know, as soon as possible so someone else can make use of it.